 - Bachelor of Science in Civil Engineering

 The county seat of Rutland County and the third-largest city in Vermont, Rutland was home to a population of 15,942 in 2014.
-Top industries in the area include health care, manufacturing, and utilities, and the city's top employer is the Rutland Regional Medical Center.
+Industries in the area include health care, manufacturing, and utilities, and the city's prominent employer is the Rutland Regional Medical Center.

 Low housing costs have helped the Rutland area attract a younger population over time.
 As the U.S. Census Bureau notes, the median housing value in the area was $158,800 through 2013.